-Bed-wetting is commonly shared from generation to generation.
+Bed-wetting is shared from generation to generation.
 It’s unclear which genes are responsible for passing down this condition.
 But if you have a parent who experienced nocturnal enuresis, you’re more likely to experience it as well.

 Before a doctor will diagnosis unspecified nocturnal enuresis, they’ll conduct several exams and tests to rule out other possible causes.
 Treatment for unexplained bed-wetting relies on treating symptoms and preventing future episodes.
 This can include lifestyle changes and medications.

 The following neurological disorders may impair bladder control:

 - multiple sclerosis

 This can lead to frequent or uncontrolled urination while you sleep.

 Treating the disorder can help ease symptoms, as well as secondary complications like bed-wetting.
 If the bed-wetting doesn’t stop, your doctor may prescribe specific treatment.
 This can include lifestyle changes, medications, and more.

 A blockage or obstruction in your urinary tract